 To identify organization values, bring together your executive group to:

-- define the role of the executives in leading this process; and
+- Define the role of the executives in leading this process

 In a mid-sized organization, that recently completed this process, the Team Culture and Training Team, a cross-functional group of employees from every level of the organization, asked the executive group to initiate and lead this process.